Wemoments - Emotional Wellness

 📉 Competitor analysis

-Before jumping into insights, we first need to understand the landscape — where our product can truly stand out.
+Before jumping into insights, analyze the competitive landscape, where the product can truly stand out.

-Many mental health apps focus on professional treatment.
+Most mental health apps focus on structured therapy or guided practice.

-Our research revealed that users turn to tools like meditation apps or therapy platforms, but they often feel too structured, too clinical, or emotionally distant to support everyday feelings.
+The research revealed that users turn to tools like meditation apps or therapy platforms, but they often feel heavy and hard to maintain.

 Instead, users want quiet, simple, emotionally safe ways to reflect and feel understood.

-Allow me to introduce meet Lina and Jason, two voices that represent our primary user groups :)
+Allow me to introduce meet Lina and Jason, two voices that represent our primary user groups (ages 20–40) with mild stress or anxiety who seek self‑awareness but prefer flexible tools :)

 How Might We…

-help people reflect on emotions in a light, personal way, and feel understood through shared experiences?
+help people reflect on emotions in a light and feel understood through shared experiences?

 Task 1: Create your journal